mweitzel/firetower/readme.md

 Kill it with `ctrl-c`

-Restart it with `firetower -r` from the same working directory.
+Restart it with `firetower -r` from the same working directory, or with CTR-R in the hosting terminal.

 The host creates a temporary file `.firetower` to store PIDs and assumes your working directory unless you can specify otherwise.